-These can cause weakness of the larger muscles in the body.
+These can cause weakness of the larger muscles in the trunk and pelvis.
 This may present as difficulty getting in and out of bed or the bath or getting on and off the floor.
 You may have more trouble climbing stairs.